joshbrew/cameraId/README.md

 ### [Live Demo](https://wonnx-cameraid.netlify.app/)

-Copy of the official [wonnx wasm](https://github.com/webonnx/wonnx) squeeze net [example](https://github.com/webonnx/wonnx-wasm-example) with a test for multithreading the video codec so I can store recent data in memory and draw image copies to canvases or send to the classifier or do other things.
+Copy of the official [onnxruntime-web](https://github.com/microsoft/onnxruntime) squeeze net [example](https://github.com/webonnx/wonnx-wasm-example) with a test for multithreading the video codec so I can store recent data in memory and draw image copies to canvases or send to the classifier or do other things.

+It is using the full onnxruntime-web package which falls back from webgpu to webgl or wasm SIMD based on what your device supports, and will work out of the box cross platform.
+We tested webgpu on desktop and webgl on mobile successfully.
+We are just fixing our custom onnx models to have correct i/o formats

 You can use capacitor to compile to mobile, we're working on it.

 Inference time for the 1000 label squeeze-net averages about 6-10ms for me on an RTX 3070, whatever that means.
 I tested on a 4K camera but the squeeze net uses only like a small square of the image.
 Switching over to an MNIST example next.